SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

 title: Feature Flags and Code Deprecation (DRAFT)
 ---

+**Note:** This feature is introduced with version 1.1 of the Spartacus libraries.

 ## Code deprecation

 For complex and rapidly evolving libraries, maintaining backward compatibility while improving existing features can be challenging.